Narrative Attacks Contribute to Unrest Across Bangladesh

 The Way Forward

 As the student-led quota reform protests turned into an uprising against the current administration, arguing that Prime Minister Hasina has become increasingly more autocratic throughout her 14 years in power.
-The government continues to lean into the tools at its disposal to control the narrative through disinformation and threats.
+The government continues to lean into the tools at its disposal to control the narrative through narrative attacks and threats.
 Demonstrators rejected a video statement from six student protest organizers in the custody of the Detective Branch of the police, saying it was coerced.
 Through police raids and detentions without any formal charges, authorities have harassed and intimidated families of human rights defenders living abroad to try to silence their activism.
 The government’s intimidation tactics contribute to concerns that messages sent in encrypted online messaging channels are not private.
-When situations like the unrest in Bangladesh evolve quickly and face complications inhibiting the flow of factual information, disinformation can easily be weaponized to instigate narrative attacks.
+When situations like the unrest in Bangladesh evolve quickly and face complications inhibiting the flow of factual information, narrative attacks can easily be weaponized to instigate narrative attacks.

 To learn more about how Blackbird.AI can help you with election integrity, book a demo.